-The Agriculture and Horticulture Development Board (AHDB) is committing levy support for Open Farm Sunday through its divisions – cereals & oilseeds, dairy, beef & lamb, horticulture, pork and potato.
+The Agriculture and Horticulture Development Board (AHDB) is committing levy support for LEAF Open Farm Sunday.
 This commitment forms part of AHDB’s strategy to raise awareness among consumers of food and where it comes from and to highlight farmers’ role in producing food and managing the countryside.
 AHDB is an evidence-based levy board with a pivotal role to make the industry sectors it supports more competitive and sustainable.
 It is funded by farmers, growers and processors in the supply chain through statutory levies.
 Further information on AHDB can be found at www.ahdb.org.uk.

 As a UK retailer, we’re proud to support British producers.
 As well as boosting the national economy, we’re reducing food transport miles.
 We’ve built strong relationships through our UK Farmer and Grower Development Groups and are working with these suppliers to develop a more resilient and sustainable British agricultural industry.
-We’ve made a commitment to invest in the future of British farming, and to be the leading retailer for British produce.
-Open Farm Sunday is a key part of this commitment – it’s our opportunity to show our support for British farmers who want to open their doors to the public and demonstrate together how vibrant, exciting and dynamic British agriculture is.
-We are very proud to be a Principal Sponsor of Open Farm Sunday in 2017.
+We’ve made a commitment to continue to invest in the future of British farming.
+LEAF Open Farm Sunday demonstrates this commitment – it’s our opportunity to show our support for British farmers who want to open their doors to the public and demonstrate together how vibrant, exciting and dynamic British agriculture is.
+We are very proud to be a Principal Sponsor of LEAF Open Farm Sunday in 2020.

-Waitrose is delighted to sponsor Open Farm Sunday, and to support this showcase day for British farming.
-It is a fantastic opportunity for everyone to spend a fun day out seeing how their food is produced, and how farmers take care of the countryside around them.
-Waitrose is passionate about selling great tasting British food and is proud of the many farmers and growers who supply it, many of whom will be opening their farms on this day.
+Waitrose & Partners is delighted to sponsor LEAF Open Farm Sunday, supporting this showcase day for British farming.
+It is a great day out and a fantastic opportunity to see how your food is produced and how farmers take care of the countryside.
+At Waitrose & Partners we are passionate about selling great tasting British food and we’re really excited that many of the brilliant farmers and growers who supply us will be opening their farms on 7th June.

 Sign up to our mailing list(s)